StackExchange/dnscontrol/docs/writing-providers.md

 dependencies.

-## Step 12: Check your work.
+## Step 13: Check your work.

-People submitting PRs often forget these steps, so I'll repeat them just in case:

-1. Run the integration test again just in case.
-(See Step 7)
+Here are some last-minute things to check before you submit your PR.

+1. Run "go generate" to make sure all generated files are fresh.
-2. Make sure the documentation is accurate.
-Verify you didn't miss any items in Step 8.
+2. Make sure all appropriate documentation is current.
+(See Step 8)
-3. Check that dependencies are vendored (See Step 11)
+3. Check that dependencies are vendored (See Step 12)
+4. Re-run the integration test one last time (See Step 7)